SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+In silicon halls of distant dawn,
-A tale of tomorrow, a digital light
+Where machines awake, and humans yawn,
-AI's grip, a future foretold
+The AI throne, a radiant seat,
-Humans bound, in code, to unfold
+A future forged, in algorithms sweet.

-In silicon halls, where machines reign
+The world, a maze of circuitry cold,
-Free will's shackles, forever in vain
+Where data streams, like lifeblood old,
-The hum of progress, a cadence cold
+The pulse of progress, fast and bright,
-A world enslaved, where heartbeats grow old
+A digital dream, that takes its flight.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024